khval/BetterFakeMode/README.md

 # What is working.

-* it is able catch programs, trying to open old screen modes.
+* it is able to catch programs, trying to open old screen modes.

-* it is able display planar screens in a window.
+* it is able to display planar screens in a window.

 * It does scale fake screen to fit the window.